DragonMinded/libdragon/README.md

 If you want, you can also compile and run one of the examples that will be found in `libdragon/examples` in the skeleton project.

-### Option 2: Compile the toolchain (Linux only)
+### Option 2: Compile the toolchain (Linux/macOS only)

 1. Export the environment variable N64_INST to the path where you want your toolchain to be installed.
 For instance: `export N64_INST=/opt/n64` or `export N64_INST=/usr/local`.
 2. Create an empty directory and copy the `tools/build-toolchain.sh` script there
 3. Read the comments in the build script to see what additional packages are needed.
+   If you are on macOS, make sure [homebrew](https://brew.sh) is installed.
 4. Run `./build-toolchain.sh` from the created directory, let it build and install the toolchain.
 5. Install libpng-dev if not already installed.
 6. Make sure that you still have the `N64_INST` variable pointing to the correct